 We can’t currently advise whether there are any situations where it would be better to fit a hybrid heat pump rather than a heat pump on its own or a gas or oil boiler on its own.

 PVT is another hybrid system, but this time it’s a solar PV panel (to generate electricity) with a solar thermal panel (to produce hot water) underneath.
 The theory says that the solar thermal panel draws heat from the PV panel, which cools it down and makes it more efficient, so you get more electricity generated while also getting some hot water.
-The hot water will have to be relatively low temperature though if it’s going to significantly affect the PV efficiency.
+The hot water will have to be relatively low temperature though if it’s going to affect the PV efficiency (50 degrees Celsius instead of 70 degrees like in conventional systems).
+You'd then need to have a backup system (such as a boiler, a heat pump or both) to get hotter water, for washing or cleaning for example.

 Sometimes it can be difficult to make sure you’re switching to the best deal for your energy supply if you’re not exactly sure how much energy you’re using.
 And this is going to get harder still as energy suppliers develop new variable tariffs that charge different rates at different times.